What is Digital Banking?

 Digital Banking in Action (APAC)

-This movement is seen as a giant leap for the Malaysian and Singaporean financial markets, and it would certainly foster a vibrant and highly accelerated technological infrastructure.
-As more digital banks emerge, financial organisations would be inclined to shift their focus in offering more friendly and flexible digital services.
+This movement is seen as a giant leap for the Malaysian financial market, and it would certainly foster a vibrant and highly accelerated technological infrastructure.
+As more digital banks emerge, financial organisations would be inclined to shift their focus to offering more friendly and flexible digital services.
 What would become of this digital transformation, in the ways consumers would quickly adopt this model, is yet to be seen as the digital banking industry matures in time.

 JurisTech (Juris Technologies) is a leading Malaysian-based fintech company, specialising in enterprise-class software solutions for banks, financial institutions, and telecommunications companies in Malaysia, Southeast Asia, and beyond.

 Check out our end-to-end digital banking platform, Juris Spectrum that covers everything from digital engagement, to lending and deposits, to digital collections, and artificial intelligence.